AI-Wars-Soc/submission-runner/README.md

 ## Environment variables
  - `SANDBOX_PYTHON_TIMEOUT` gives the total time that python is allowed to execute for.
 Eg. '10s'
- - `SANDBOX_CONTAINER_TIMEOUT` gives the total time that the container will live for independently, Eg. '20s'
+ - `SANDBOX_CONTAINER_TIMEOUT` gives the overall timeout for containers managed by the sandbox api before they are killed in seconds, eg '10'.
+Should be about the same as `SANDBOX_PYTHON_TIMEOUT`
  - `SANDBOX_API_DEBUG` enables debug mode in Flask
- - `SANDBOX_API_TIMEOUT` gives the overall timeout for containers managed by the sandbox api before they are killed
  - `SANDBOX_MEM_LIMIT` is per container, given in the form 100000b, 1000k, 128m, 1g, etc
  - `SANDBOX_NANO_CPUS` is the CPU quota in units of 1e-9 CPUs.
  - `SANDBOX_SCRIPTS_VOLUME` is the name of the volume containing the scripts that are able to be run to evaluate the submissions